-A record of medicines administered is kept near to the medicine cabinet or in the main room.
+A record of medicines administered is kept near to the medicine cabinet or in the setting manager's office.
 Settings can choose which works best for them, as long as members of staff are aware and it is consistent.

 The medicine record book records: